Physical Therapy in Rhode Island for Foot

 Posterior tibial tendon problems are usually apparent on physical examination.
 In some difficult cases, however, a magnetic resonance imaging (MRI) scan may be necessary to confirm whether the tendon has ruptured.
 The MRI machine uses magnetic waves rather than X-rays to show the soft tissues of the body.
 The MRI creates images that look like slices and shows the tendons and ligaments very clearly.
 This test does not require any needles or special dye and is painless.

-Choice Physical Therapy of East Greenwich provides services for Physical Therapy in Rhode Island.
+Choice Physical Therapy provides services for Physical Therapy in Rhode Island.

 What can be done for the condition?

 Your doctor may prescribe anti-inflammatory medications, such as ibuprofen or aspirin if you are in the stage of injury where inflammation is a culprit.